nodejs/next-10/README.md

 For more context see: https://github.com/nodejs/TSC/issues/797

-We meet every other week and an issue with the agend for the meeting will be opened in the repo a few days in advance.
+We meet every other week and an issue with the agenda for the meeting will be opened in the repo a few days in advance.
 You can find the dates/times for future meetings on the Node.js [calendar](https://calendar.google.com/calendar/u/0/embed?src=nodejs.org_nr77ama8p7d7f9ajrpnu506c98@group.calendar.google.com) labeled as `Node.js Next 10 years`.

 # Team members